huaweicloud/huaweicloud-fpga/fp1/README.md

 - Configure the software license:

-  Obtain XILINX License from Huawei official website.
+  Obtain Xilinx License from the Huawei official website.
 The following is a configuration example:

 ```bash
   "XILINX_LIC_SETUP="2100@100.xxx.yyy.zzz:2100@100.xxx.yyy.zzz" (100.xxx.yyy.zzz indicates the IP address of the license.)